NotWoods/travel/packages/notion-astro-loader/README.md

 });
 ```

 You can then use these like any other content collection in Astro.
+The data is type-safe, and the types are automatically generated based on the schema of the Notion database.

 ## Options